 IUNI is a member of WSTNet, the Web Science Network of Laboratories established by the Web Science Trust, which combines some of the world’s leading academic researchers in Web Science.
 We are also academic partners of First Draft, a coalition dedicated to improving skills and standards in the reporting and sharing of information that emerges online.
 Finally, CNetS is a member of the Gephi Consortium, which supports the development of Gephi, an open source software for the visualization and analysis of large networks in real-time.

 CNetS research is funded by a number of agencies, including Lilly Endowment Inc., National Science Foundation, James F. McDonnell Foundation, DARPA, NIH, IU Research, the School of Informatics and Computing, Yahoo, and Google.

 CNetS labs and groups have their own lists.

-Check out the three IUNI lists for discussion, event announcements, and affiliate communications about network science at IU.
+Check out the IUNI lists for discussion, event announcements, and affiliate communications about network science at IU.